HungryHowies/NetBox-install-with-SAML/README.md

 ## Overview

-This documentation describes how to install NetBox, configure NetBox with Let's encrypt and enable SAML2 Plugin for Zitadel.
+This documentation describes the basic steps to install NetBox, configure NetBox with Let's encrypt and enable SAML2 Plugin for Zitadel.
 All domain.com is place holder.
 Add you own FQDN or IP Address.